Detached duplex steps from Dufferin Station with garden suite upside on a 120-foot lot

 Key features

-- 120-foot deep lot with garden suite / rear extension potential
+- 120-foot-deep lot with garden suite or rear extension potential

-- Steps to Dufferin Subway Station (Line 2, Bloor-Danforth)
+- Steps from Dufferin Subway Station on the Bloor-Danforth line

-- 4 bedrooms, 2 bathrooms across two units
+- Four bedrooms and two full bathrooms across two units

 Original MLS description